UV-1999/uv-1999.github.io/notes/philosophy.md

 "Having all the sufficient conditions together" is the sufficient but not necessary condition.

 (The above follows from the OR logic)

-### Cases of combination of sufficient and necessary condition:

-**Case 1**
-- Sufficient conditions are true (implies proposition to be true.
-- Necessary conditions are false (implies proposition to be false).
-- So this is a contradiction, (true and false simultaneously).

-**Case 2**
-- Sufficient conditions are false.
-- Necessary conditions are true.
-- Truth of proposition is not guaranteed.

-**Case 3**
-- Sufficient conditions are false.
-- Necessary conditions are false.
-- Proposition is guaranteed to be false.

-**Case 4**
-- Sufficient conditions are true.
-- Necessary conditions are true.
-- Proposition is guaranteed to be true.